 Pakistan Air Force jet crashes; 2 pilots killed

-An aircraft of the Pakistan Air Force (PAF) crashed in Punjab province, killing both pilots aboard.
-"A PAF FT-7 aircraft on a routine operational training mission crashed near Mianwali, some 300 kms from Lahore," according to a press release issued by the PAF.
+A China-made trainer aircraft of the Pakistan Air Force (PAF) crashed in Punjab province on Tuesday, killing both pilots aboard.
+"A PAF FT-7 aircraft on a routine operational training mission crashed near Mianwali, some 300 kms from Lahore," the PAF said in a statement.

 The plane fell in an open area in Mianwali which is also the native town of Prime Minister Imran Khan.
 Rescue teams reached the spot and shifted the bodies to the combined military hospital.
 They have also cordoned off the area.